ankelesh/kbs-gamedesign-and-stuff/kbs/Gamedesign/Tactical/Combat system/Phase_2_Combat_Calculations.md

 OnTurnStart() Processing:
 ├─ Decrement RemainingTurns for all effects
 ├─ Process DoT damage
-├─ Trigger turn-start effects
+├─ Trigger effects
 └─ Remove effects with RemainingTurns ≤ 0

 OnTurnEnd() Processing:
 ├─ Trigger turn-end effects
-├─ Apply new effects from abilities
-└─ No duration decrement
+└─ No duration decrement (for consistency, if effect has duration, better decrement on start)
 ```

 ### **Effect Removal (Dispel)**